blueputty01/md-to-anki/README.md

 Feel free to contribute to this project by opening an issue or creating a pull request!

-If adding a package, please run `python3 -m  pipreqs.pipreqs . --force`
+If adding a package, please run `python3 -m  pipreqs.pipreqs . --force` to update the requirements.txt file.

+Please ensure that code is typed properly with `mypy md_to_anki/main.py`